whycody/GoNext/README.md

 ### User Stories

-- User story 1 (#19)
-- User story 2 (#20)
+- User story 1(Registration/Logging in): As a user, I want to register/log in to the application, so that I can use it for my personal purposes.
+- User story 2(Creating tasks): As a user, I want to create tasks, so that I keep track on my personal objectives.
+- User story 3(Managing tasks): As a user, I want to assign a priority level to a task, edit it, or delete it so that I have a clear overview of all task details.
+- User story 4(Creating groups): As a user, I want to create a group so that I can collaborate on tasks with other group members.
+- User story 5(Managing groups): As a group admin, I want to set other members as admins or remove them from the group so that I can maintain proper group management.

 ***

 ## Definition of Done
+> [!NOTE]
+>

-The Definition of Done is a set of criteria that must be performed for a particular User Story to be considered “done”.
+> The Definition of Done is a set of criteria that must be performed for a particular User Story to be considered “done”.

 1. All tasks completed
 2. US is accepted by the client